A musician has proven he is quite the songbird by creating a composition inspired by a feathered flock perching on some telephone wires.

 Birds on the Wires from Jarbas Agnelli on Vimeo.

 'I knew it wasn't the most original idea in the universe.
 I was just curious to hear what melody the birds were creating.
 He arranged his score using a xylophone, bassoon, oboe and clarinet.
-However, he was reluctant to take credit for the beautiful piece.
+However, he was reluctant to take credit for the beautiful piece.'The pleasing melody is not my invention.
+It was the birds' idea,' he said.

 'The notes are the exact position of the birds (in between the lines).
 The rhythm is a interpretation of their position, since there are no bar lines.
 He posted his piece on the creative video sharing site Vimeo, and it quickly struck a chord with fellow artists.